LoginRadius/docs/content/blog/get-started-node-js/index.md

 >
 > New to Node.Js?
 Check out [this reference](https://nodejs.org/en/about/).

-Watch the video to get started, or refer to the section below for the text-based guide.
+Watch this video to get started, or refer to the section below for the text-based guide.

 <figure class="video_container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/efM46qNSaeg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></figure>